belcurv/fem-complete-intro-to-react/README.md

 SSR by itself is not difficult to do.

 Normally have 2 webpack configs - one for dev and one for production.
 Not doing that today.
+Just a single webpack config to illustrate the process.

+Never develop w/server-side rendering.
+Use webpack-dev-server.